 You can learn how to use equipment or aids to help you with your daily life.
 This includes aids that help you eat, get dressed, bathe, and do other tasks.

-This therapy also helps you learn how to save energy while you do those tasks.
+You can also learn how to save energy while you do those tasks.
 And you can learn how to do them while using a cane, a walker, or a wheelchair.

 Speech therapy